+Returning students are required to reapply for admission, which includes submission of their last school reports.
+Students who are returning after a year or more will be required to complete the placement observation or assessment (see above).
 Previous Clavis students who had withdrawn from Clavis but have an opportunity to return may have some privileges.
 If no refund was given when originally withdrawing, the school may waive the enrolment fees.
-Additionally, depending on the circumstances of the original withdrawal, returning students may be given priority on any year level waiting lists.
+Additionally, depending on the circumstances of the original withdrawal, returning students may be given priority on any year level waiting list.
+Waiting list changes and waiving of fees are at the school's discretion.

-Tuition Fees and Scholarships
+Tuition Fees, Unpaid Fees, and Scholarships

+Tuition fees are charged based on a monthly amount and the school may offer a discount for paying the full year in advance (ie, paid in full before the end of January of that year).
+It is important to note that school fees are currently only charged for 11 months each year.
 The most up-to-date school fees can be confirmed with the accounts department or be found on the school website.
-Before enrolling, applicants should be aware of the tuition discount of local fees that is only eligible to children born in Mauritius, have a parent who is Mauritian, or who holds a Mauritian passport.
+Before enrolling, applicants should be aware of the tuition discount of local fees that is only eligible to children born in Mauritius, who have a parent who is Mauritian, or who holds a Mauritian passport.
 All other students are charged the full non-local amounts regardless of residency status.
 There are other discounts available for families depending on the number of children enrolled.
 These can be reviewed with the accounts department.